alphagov/forms/design/prototype-version-6/README.md

   Requires an answer in the format of a phone number

 The page ends with a green “Save and add next question” button next to a grey “Save and preview question” button.

-Below is a blue link “Go to form overview”.
+Below is a blue link which says “Go to form overview”.

 <!-- describe side preview pane -->
 On the right side of the screen there is a secondary heading “Question preview” above a link to “Preview question in a new tab”.